Jessie Inchauspe, known as the Glucose Goddess, has stormed the wellness arena with her Glucose Revolution.

 While we often hear about the anabolic role of insulin–to make things bigger and help store energy in our body–it’s critical to understand that the primary role of insulin is anticatabolic: that is, to stop your body from breaking down and disintegrating.

-More than 80% of the insulin my wife and son require each day as Type-1 Diabetic is unrelated to the food they eat; it’s required to prevent their stored energy (as fat, muscle and organ tissue) from flooding into their bloodstream.
+More than 80% of the insulin my wife and son require each day as Type-1 Diabetics is unrelated to the food they eat; it’s required to prevent their stored energy (as fat, muscle and organ tissue) from flooding into their bloodstream.

 What Does Insulin Do?

-If you accidentally inject too much exogenous insulin, your liver would slow the release of glucose and fat into your bloodstream.
+If you accidentally inject too much exogenous insulin, your liver will slow the release of glucose and fat into your bloodstream.
 As a result, your blood sugars would drop, your hunger would engage, and you’d be driven to overeat.

 Your body is highly efficient.
 Thus, it won’t make more insulin than it requires to keep your stored energy locked away while you continue shovelling low-satiety, nutrient-poor, hyper-palatable ‘food’ into your mouth!

 When you learn to eat in a way that increases satiety, you will consume less energy, so your pancreas will lower insulin to allow more of your stored energy into circulation to be used for fuel.
 Later, once you achieve a lower weight, your insulin levels across the day will be lower because you have less fat to hold in storage!